nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 ![](drools/lesson4_fig17.png)

-if you change the balance to 500, the console should be :
+If you change the balance to 500, the console should be:

 ![](drools/lesson4_fig18.png)
 It is more efficient to have two groups of rules like this instead adding for all rules of 'Group1' the constraint on balance > 1000 and balance <= 1000 for "Group2".
-Indeed, if the level 1000$ changes you have to modify all rules.
-And furthermore, if the end user gives your the rule : "first case is when balance is less than 1000$", then the good practice is to implement business rules as they are given.
+Indeed, if the level $1000 changes you have to modify all rules.
+And furthermore, if the end user gives your the rule : "first case is when balance is less than $1000", then the best practice is to implement business rules as they are given.
 And implementing with a ruleflow will help end users to divide their way of expressing more complex rules.
-We will see int the exercise how it helps.
+We will see in the exercise how it helps.